sentient88/GetdataProject/README.md

 	* '-mean' -> 'meanvalue'
 	* '-std' -> 'standarddeviation'

 - There are some variables with erroneous names that contain unnecessary repetition of "body".
 For e.g. 'fBodyBodyGyroMag-mean()'.
-For such cases, the variable names will be corrected to a single "body" only.
+For such cases, the variable names will be corrected to contain a single "body" only.

 - Remove "(" and ")" characters.
 For e.g. tBodyAccMag-mean()